HSF/hsf.github.io/organization/_posts/2020/2020-04-23-coordination.md

 ### ~~Conclusions~~ Summary

-- *Summary* is a more approriate way to finish the document
+- *Summary* is a more appropriate way to finish the document
 - Bullet points per section (aiming for 4-5 seems about right)
     - 24 month timescale (stated as 'a few years')
     - Should be realistic, but ambitious